 Enabling passwordless login

 It only asks users for their email or username on the login page.
-The plugin automatically creates a temporary authorization token which is valid for 10 minutes.
+The WordPress plugin automatically creates a temporary authorization token which is valid for 10 minutes.
 It sends the user a link containing the token via email.
 The user can then click on the link to log in to their account on your website.

 Once you’ve activated the add-on, simply add the [passwordless-login] shortcode to your login page.
 It will look something like this on the front-end: